-It looks like a bumper year for all sorts of fruit in 2017, after a smaller harvest in 2016, so watch this space for the latest picking news or join us on Facebook.
+It looks like an early year for all sorts of fruit in 2018, after a bumper harvest in 2017 and a very hot dry summer, so watch this space for the latest picking news or join us on Facebook.

-The first picking were damsons in Balmore allotments in Caversham.
+In 2017, the first picking were damsons in Balmore allotments in Caversham.
 The next was also damsons, near the Three Tuns in Woodley and then eating apples, cooking apples and greengages in Caversham.
-We've also picked plums and apples near the Three Tuns, more eating apples in Earley and lots of dual-purpose apples at Three Mile Cross.
+We also picked plums and apples near the Three Tuns, more eating apples in Earley and lots of dual-purpose apples at Three Mile Cross.
 And then more cooking apples, this time in Calcot.
 We spent an afternoon on Shinfield Road, picking apples in two gardens.
 And another on Northumberland Avenue.

 If you'd like to join us at any pickings, then please get in touch or reply to Facebook event posts.